Certificate & MS Program Application Process

 The primary audience of this statement is the MS/Certificate graduate faculty and staff.

-Letters of Recommendation (3 letters) are requested and submitted via the Graduate School's online application system.
-One or more of your recommendations should come from current/former professors who can assess your potential for graduate work.
+MS applicants should request three letters of recommendation through the online application system.
+We recommend that at least one of your recommendation letters come from current or former professors who can assess your potential for graduate studies.
 Other recommenders, such as employers, are also acceptable.
+See important information about letters of recommendation from the Graduate School.